firozkhan18/Java-Evaluations/java-basic-exercises.md

  |  ^  |
  | '-' |
  +-----+
-Click me to see the solution

-17. Write a Java program to add two binary numbers.
+### 17. Write a Java program to add two binary numbers.
 Input Data:
 Input first binary number: 10
 Input second binary number: 11
 Expected Output

 Sum of two binary numbers: 101
-Click me to see the solution

-18. Write a Java program to multiply two binary numbers.
+### 18. Write a Java program to multiply two binary numbers.
 Input Data:
 Input the first binary number: 10
 Input the second binary number: 11
 Expected Output

 Product of two binary numbers: 110
-Click me to see the solution

-19. Write a Java program to convert an integer number to a binary number.
+### 19. Write a Java program to convert an integer number to a binary number.
 Input Data:
 Input a Decimal Number : 5
 Expected Output

 Binary number is: 101
-Click me to see the solution

-20. Write a Java program to convert a decimal number to a hexadecimal number.
+### 20. Write a Java program to convert a decimal number to a hexadecimal number.
 Input Data:
 Input a decimal number: 15
 Expected Output

 Hexadecimal number is : F
-Click me to see the solution

-21. Write a Java program to convert a decimal number to an octal number.
+### 21. Write a Java program to convert a decimal number to an octal number.
 Input Data:
 Input a Decimal Number: 15
 Expected Output

 Octal number is: 17
-Click me to see the solution

-22. Write a Java program to convert a binary number to a decimal number.
+### 22. Write a Java program to convert a binary number to a decimal number.
 Input Data:
 Input a binary number: 100
 Expected Output

 Decimal Number: 4
-Click me to see the solution

-23. Write a Java program to convert a binary number to a hexadecimal number.
+### 23. Write a Java program to convert a binary number to a hexadecimal number.
 Input Data:
 Input a Binary Number: 1101
 Expected Output

 HexaDecimal value: D
-Click me to see the solution

-24. Write a Java program to convert a binary number to an octal number.
+### 24. Write a Java program to convert a binary number to an octal number.
 Input Data:
 Input a Binary Number: 111
 Expected Output

 Octal number: 7
-Click me to see the solution

-25. Write a Java program to convert a octal number to a decimal number.
+### 25. Write a Java program to convert a octal number to a decimal number.
 Input Data:
 Input any octal number: 10
 Expected Output

 Equivalent decimal number: 8
-Click me to see the solution

-26. Write a Java program to convert a octal number to a binary number.
+### 26. Write a Java program to convert a octal number to a binary number.
 Input Data:
 Input any octal number: 7
 Expected Output

 Equivalent binary number: 111
-Click me to see the solution

-27. Write a Java program to convert a octal number to a hexadecimal number.
+### 27. Write a Java program to convert a octal number to a hexadecimal number.
 Input Data:
 Input a octal number : 100
 Expected Output

 Equivalent hexadecimal number: 40
-Click me to see the solution

-28. Write a Java program to convert a hexadecimal value into a decimal number.
+### 28. Write a Java program to convert a hexadecimal value into a decimal number.
 Input Data:
 Input a hexadecimal number: 25
 Expected Output

 Equivalent decimal number is: 37
-Click me to see the solution

-29. Write a Java program to convert a hexadecimal number into a binary number.
+### 29. Write a Java program to convert a hexadecimal number into a binary number.
 Input Data:
 Enter Hexadecimal Number : 37
 Expected Output

 Equivalent Binary Number is: 110111
-Click me to see the solution

-30. Write a Java program to convert a hexadecimal value into an octal number.
+### 30. Write a Java program to convert a hexadecimal value into an octal number.
 Input Data:
 Input a hexadecimal number: 40
 Expected Output

 Equivalent of octal number is: 100
-Click me to see the solution

-31. Write a Java program to check whether Java is installed on your computer.
+### 31. Write a Java program to check whether Java is installed on your computer.
 Expected Output

 Java Version: 1.8.0_71